Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Experiments

 \subsection{Generalization to More Interference Sources}

 In real automotive scenarios, a wide range of incidents may cause the radar sensor to fail during driving.
 A plausible situation could be that, in a specific moment, more interference sources affect the radar antenna.
 Therefore, we investigate the generalization capacity of our model to mitigate RFI from more sources than it was trained for.
-In this scope, we synthetically generated a test data set of 2,400 samples with four, five and six interference sources.
-We consider our FCN models trained on ARIM-v2 with both conventional and WeNoRT regimes, resulting in an out-of-distribution evaluation setting.
+In this scope, we synthetically generated an additional test data set of 2,400 samples with four, five and six interference sources.
+We consider our FCN models trained on ARIM-v2 with both conventional and weight pruning regimes, resulting in an out-of-distribution evaluation setting.
 The results attained by our FCN models are compared with the oracle and the zeroing method.
-As shown in Table~\ref{tab_results_generalization}, our approach clearly outperforms the zeroing algorithm, being the closest method to the oracle.
-In terms of target phase MAE, our FCN combined with WeNoRT attains results with $12.81$ degrees better than zeroing.
+As shown in Table~{\ref{tab_results_generalization}}, our approach clearly outperforms the zeroing algorithm, being the closest method to the oracle.
+In terms of target phase MAE, our FCN based on weight pruning attains results with $12.81$ degrees better than zeroing.
 Moreover, the $\overline{\Delta \mbox{SNR}}$ is almost double for both FCN models compared to the zeroing baseline.
 Regarding the AUC, a measure which is very important in radar applications because it describes the ability to disentangle targets from noise, our best model has an improvement of $7.8\%$ compared to zeroing.
-In addition, we notice that the WeNoRT regime attains better performance compared to the conventional training regime, even when we test the generalization capacity on out-of-distribution data.
-This further supports our claim that the WeNoRT regime can act as a regularization method.
+In addition, we notice that weight pruning attains better performance compared to the conventional training regime, even when we test the generalization capacity on out-of-distribution data.
+This further supports our claim that weight pruning can act as a regularization method.